NeoGeographyToolkit/StereoPipeline/docs/tools/gcp_gen.rst

 or if the orthoimage is a mirror-flipped version of the camera image.
 Manual selection of interest points can then be invoked (:numref:`creatinggcp`).

-Use the option ``--output-prefix`` to save the interest point matches for inspection with ``stereo_gui`` (:numref:`stereo_gui_view_ip`).
-Consider increasing the number of interest points to detect per image and adjusting the inlier threshold if the matches are not good enough.

 The context and next steps after using this program are discussed in :numref:`camera_solve_gcp`.